 The Payment Practice provides end-to-end support across the entire FCA application lifecycle, including regulatory scoping, preparation of all required documentation, access to the FCA application portal, direct engagement with the regulator, and interview readiness.

-We advise on four core application types.
+We advise on five core application types.

 Open banking permissions are used by firms providing account information services and payment initiation services, allowing access to customer bank accounts via APIs rather than holding or issuing funds.